Csengupta1101/ML-Project-Demo/README.md

 We need to keep committing our changes everytime with below commands.

-git add .
+    -   git add .
-git status
+    -   git status
-git commit -m "commit message" git push origin main
+    -   git commit -m "commit message"
+    -   git push origin main

+Now let's create a .gitignore file from the add file option in the repository.
+Language will be chosen as python.
+This will ensure that any unnecesary python packages will be ignored.